 As the ten-year anniversary of 9/11 approaches, Lieutenant Heather "Lucky" Penney remembers what was asked of her, and the decision she faced.

-To take down Flight 93-- the fourth and final hijacked airborne craft that day-- she would have had to ram it.
+To take down Flight 93 -- the fourth and final hijacked airborne craft that day -- it was possible she would have to ram it.

 Lt.
-Penney's F-16 was the second to take off in pursuit of Flight 93.
-Having just returned from training in Nevada, her fighter plane was outfitted with dummy munitions.
+Penney's F-16 was the second to take off in pursuit of Flight 93 from Andrews Air Force base.
+Having just returned from training in Nevada, her fighter plane was outfitted mostly with dummy munitions.
+It had 511 rounds of non-explosive training ammo, but that only provided roughly a 5-sec. burst of the 20-mm gun.

 "We wouldn't be shooting it down.
 We'd be ramming the aircraft, I would essentially be a kamikaze pilot."